Benthoplana

-Coeloplana meteoris, (previously known as Benthoplana meteoris) is a species of benthic comb jelly native to the Indo-Pacific region that has also been found in the Arabian-Persian gulf.
+Benthoplana is a genus of platyctenid containing a single species, Benthoplana meteoris (previously classified as Coeloplana meteoris).
+B. meteoris is native to the Indo-Pacific region but has also been found in the Arabian-Persian gulf.
 They grow up to a few centimeters in diameter.

 Description

-Like other platyctenids, it has a flattened underside and two tentacles that extend from tentacle sheathes on its aboral side.
-These sheathes are more prominent in Coeloplana meteoris than in other species of platyctenids, giving it its recognizable shape.
-The three-dimensional nature of its body is unusual among platyctenes.
+Like other platyctenids, B. meteoris has a flattened underside and two tentacles that extend from tentacle sheathes on its aboral side.
+These sheathes are more prominent in Benthoplana meteoris than in other species of platyctenids, giving it its recognizable shape.
+This three-dimensional aspect of its body is unusual among platyctenids.

 Ecology

 This comb jelly lives freely on soft sediment, unlike other benthic ctenophora which are typically parasitic.

 They are hermaphroditic like most platyctenids, and are also capable of asexual reproduction via body fission and regeneration.

 Taxonomy

-Based on recent morphological and genetic analysis, it has been suggested that the species Ctenoplana neritica is a juvenile form of Coeloplana meteoris.
-The same analysis suggests that Coeloplana meteoris may be a member of a sister clade to Vallicula under the new genus Benthoplana rather than being a member of Coeloplana.
+Based on recent morphological and genetic analysis, it has been suggested that the species Ctenoplana neritica is a juvenile form of B. meteoris.
+The same analysis reclassified B. meteoris as a member of a sister genus to Vallicula under the new family Benthoplanidae rather than as a member of Coeloplana.